alireza-montazeri/react-tailwind-todo/README.md

 # Todo made with Vite + React + Tailwind

 This is just a workaround to explore vite with react and tailwind.

-## How to start this project
-1. Clone this repository

-2. Run `npm install`

-3. Run `npm run dev`

-This will start a server in http://localhost:5173

-# Live preview
-Access to this link https://react-todo.lesalvucci.xyz

 # Screenshots